LBCrion/sfwbar/doc/sfwbar.rst

   Convert a string to lowercase.
 Returns <string>.

 Escape(<string>)
-  Escapes dobule quotes and other special characters in a string making it suitable to be included as a substring within double quotes.
+  Escapes double quotes and other special characters in a string making it suitable to be included as a substring within double quotes.
   Returns <string>.